 - mobilizing the public and raising public awareness of the need for wildlife crossings;

-- working with key agencies and stakeholders to ensure adoption of our recommendations within future highway projects;
+- working with highway departments, planning and other agencies and stakeholders to provide recommendations for prospective highway mitigation projects;

-- broadly promoting the construction of wildlife crossings.
+- broadly motivating the construction of wildlife crossings.

 ARC is steadily growing and we look forward to welcoming prospective corporate, municipal, state and other partners and supporters of our work.
 To join us, click here.

 Balmori Associates (New York) with StudioMDA, Knippers Helbig Inc., David Skelly, CITA, Bluegreen, John A. Martin & Associates, and David Langdon.

 HNTB Engineering with Michael Van Valkenburgh & Associates (New York) with Applied Ecological Services, Inc.

 The Olin Studio (Philadelphia) with Explorations Architecture (Paris), Buro Happold (London) and Applied Ecological Services.

 Janet Rosenberg & Associates (Toronto) with Blackwell Bowick Partnership, Dougan & Associates, and Ecokare International.